-The Employment Program helps youth (ages 15-24) with a mental health diagnosis obtain and maintain community-based employment in an area of interest.
-In addition to assisting with finding work, the Emloyment Program can also assist youth in building coping skills, meeting their education goals, and accessing needed resources.
+The Employment Program helps youth (ages 15-24) obtain and maintain community-based employment in an area of interest.
+In addition to assisting with finding work, the Employment Program can also assist youth in building coping skills, meeting their education goals, and accessing needed resources.

 The Clinic Partners Program partners with SF youth mental health clinics to provide OT

 (and sometimes psychotherapy and/or case management) to youth who have a